 Before applying, please thoroughly review all sections listed on this page:

 WHAT IS PARTNERS IN ACTION?

-WHAT IS THE BENEFIT OF BEING IN A ROOTS PARTNERSHIP?
+THE BENEFIT OF BEING IN A ROOTS PARTNERSHIP

-- Technical assistance can include but is not limited to support in the areas of: press, promotion, marketing, fundraising, logistics, administration, and fiscal sponsorship.
+- We can help with technical assistance which can include, but is not limited to, support in the areas of: press, promotion, marketing, fundraising, logistics, administration, and fiscal sponsorship.
 Technical assistance is tailored to the needs of each individual project and partner.

 WHO AND WHAT KINDS OF PROJECTS ARE ELIGIBLE?

 To be eligible to apply for the Partners in Action Program, all of the following must be true for you:

 - Applicants must be a project lead and a current dues paying member, 18 years or older living within ROOTS’ service region.

 - Applicant must have been a general or voting member by November 1, 2017.

 - If you became a ROOTS member within the last 12 months, you must have at least one other ROOTS member as part of your project or on your advisory team.